How To Feed A Loon

 • In a medium-sized bowl, stir together all of the ingredients for the horseradish sauce.
 Cover and chill if not serving immediately.
 The sauce can be made several days in advance.

-1 cup sour cream, ¼ cup prepared horseradish, 1 tbsp chives, 1 tbsp Dijon mustard, 2 tsp Worcestershire sauce, ½ tsp cayenne pepper
+1 cup sour cream, ¼ cup prepared horseradish, 1 tablespoon chives, 1 tablespoon Dijon mustard, 2 teaspoon Worcestershire sauce, ½ teaspoon cayenne pepper

 Notes